The Perpetual Three-Dot Column

 Perhaps for that reason, the ideological opponents of media consolidation -- as opposed to the miscellaneous industry lobbyists who oppose the changes for reasons of their own -- have also made an issue out of the way the new rules are being passed.
 It's happening too fast, they say, and with not enough public input.
 When the FCC reduced the number of public hearings it held on the issue, Democratic commissioners organized independent forums of their own, in theory to get more views on the table and in practice to show how the decision-makers at the agency aren't interested in listening to The People.

 On one level, the critics have a point: Federal communication policy is made by unelected bureaucrats with closer ties to the industry they regulate than to the public they nominally represent.
 On another level, though, the critics are playing make-believe.
 The commissioners are already aware of all the arguments about these issues, and delaying the decision so more people can be heard isn't likely to change the outcome.
-If the system is undemocratic, it is because is concentrates so much power into so few hands, not because the rest of us have so little time to make our case.
+If the system is undemocratic, it is because it concentrates so much power into so few hands, not because the rest of us have so little time to make our case.
 At best, those guerrilla forums are a form of theater, a way to dramatize the cozy relationship between the regulators and the regulated.
 At worst, they're complaints aimed at the wrong target.

 Meanwhile, the defenders of deregulation are being even more disingenuous.
 The revised rules will (mostly) loosen the government's control of the airwaves, and so the reformers present themselves as the advocates of economic freedom.
 But when it comes to a much more important libertarian issue -- opening the spectrum to new users and uses -- most of them have been AWOL.
 Serious changes in the way spectrum is allocated and allowed to be used could radically alter the airwaves, bringing in a world of cheap or free broadband-quality Internet access that is portable, wireless, and therefore capable of competing directly with AM, FM, and TV broadcasters.
 There is a serious debate over how best to accomplish this technically, but virtually everyone who's a part of that argument recognizes that the most important prerequisite is a matter of regulation, not engineering.
-The FCC must allow much more flexibility in how licensees may use their spectrum, thus eliminating the allocation bottlenecks that so aggravate the telecom industry; and it must make more room for unlicensed use of the ether, so shared-spectrum technologies such as Wireless Fidelity and UltraWideBand can flourish.
+The FCC must allow much more flexibility in how licensees may use their spectrum, thus eliminating the allocation bottlenecks that so aggravate the telecom industry; and it must make more room for unlicensed use of the ether, so shared-spectrum technologies such as WiFi and UltraWideBand can flourish.
 FCC chief Michael Powell has, to his credit, given a rhetorical boost to these new technologies.
 But his agency has offered very little in the way of real reform.

 That could change.
 But if that happens, it will not be because the beneficiaries of the government's entry barriers make spectrum reform part of their "deregulatory" agenda.
 They care about real economic liberty about as deeply as their opponents care about the precise level of the ownership cap.